mlevans0/altmetric-implementation-docs/source/securing-access-to-your-efi.rst

 Access and authentication
 *************************
-Here at Altmetric security and privacy are of the utmost importantance to us which is why we provide you with various ways to control access to your |efi|.
+Here at Altmetric security and privacy are of the utmost importance to us which is why we provide you with various ways to control access to your |efi|.

 We support the following types of user access/authentication: